-When overvoltages occur for a short period (e.g., due to a lightning strike), isolating spark gaps connect metallic bodies together, which must not be permanently galvanically connected during operation.
+When overvoltages occur for a short period (for example, due to a lightning strike), isolating spark gaps connect metallic bodies together which must not be permanently galvanically connected during operation.
 For example, protect sensitive insulating flanges in pipelines against sparkover and avoid failures, downtimes, and leaks.

 New standards, the next lightning season, interesting trending subjects: He will keep you up to date on whatever news there is to report in the field of surge protection.
 You can find him on our website, on LinkedIn, and also in our brochures.
 Keep a lookout for him and look forward to many informative articles.